vegardit/haxe-doctest/README.md

 ## <a name="license"></a>License

-All files are released under the [MIT license](https://github.com/vegardit/haxe-strings/blob/master/LICENSE.txt).
+All files are released under the [Apache License 2.0](https://github.com/vegardit/haxe-doctest/blob/master/LICENSE.txt).